mjhea0/node-workshop/README.md

 | Homework | 2 to 3 hours  |
 | Day 4    | 7 to 8 hours  |

+Total Hours:

-TOTAL HOURS: 37 to 45 hours
+- 37 to 45 hours
-Total In-person hours: 23 to 27 hours
+- In-person: 23 to 27 hours

 ## Requirements